cryptpad/cryptpad/.github/ISSUE_TEMPLATE/initial-instance-configuration.md

 2. A link to your instance so we can easily load your `/checkup/` page for ourselves
 3. A list of any errors visible in your browser's console on whichever page is not behaving as expected
 4. A list of any further steps you've taken to debug the problem on your own

+Finally, remove the text of this issue template and leave only the content you've written.